-Bucks County Audubon Society at Honey Hollow’s mission is to educate the people of the greater Bucks County region about our natural world with an emphasis on energy and resource conservation, including protection of birds and other wildlife and their habitats.
+Bucks County Audubon Society at Honey Hollow’s mission is to educate and engage children and adults of the greater Bucks County region about our natural world, with an emphasis on conservation and stewardship, including protection of birds, wildlife and habitats.
 The Bucks County Audubon Society (BCAS) is a private, 501c3 non-profit organization founded as a chapter of the National Audubon Society in 1969.
 The continued focus of BCAS is history, education and conservation.

 To view our position statements to see what we believe environmentally, click here!

 BCAS is a steward of the Honey Hollow Watershed, a National Historic Landmark – the first upland watershed in agricultural use and multiple private ownership to demonstrate that cooperative local action, supported by Federal assistance, is a practical method of achieving national goals in water, soil science, wildlife conservation and flood prevention.
 Honey Hollow was designated as a registered National Historic Landmark in August 1969.